nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctrl.rst

 While :ref:`bt_mesh_lightness_srv_readme` instances can be operated directly by dimmers and light switches, these devices are not time-aware, and cannot provide any dynamic behavior without extensive application logic on top.
 By adding an inactivity timer and a regulator for the ambient light level, the Light Lightness Control models make light fixtures behave dynamically and conserve energy.

+The Server implements the dynamic behavior, while the client allows configuration of the server's parameters.

-The following Light Lightness Control models are supported:
+The Light Lightness Control mesh models also feature their own common types, listed below.
+For types common to all models, see :ref:`bt_mesh_models`.

 .. toctree::
    :maxdepth: 1
    :glob:
+   :caption: Subpages:

    light_ctrl_srv.rst
    light_ctrl_cli.rst

-The Server implements the dynamic behavior, while the client allows configuration of the server's parameters.

-The Light Lightness Control mesh models also feature their own common types, listed in the section below.
-For types common to all models, see :ref:`bt_mesh_models`.

 .. _bt_mesh_light_ctrl_common: